ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-4/README.md

 1. Initial run suggests the file executes and deletes itself from disk.
 2. Either some sort of valid input to execute the malware.
 Possibly a command line argument, loader, or network access.
-3. Strings inside the sample suggest command line arguments.
+3. Strings inside the sample suggest command line arguments, but using these arguments in strings did not alter the execution.

 ![3-4: Strings](Images/3-4-1.png)